nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 #

 <a id="details-of-a-batch"></a>
-#### B. Details of a Batch in QS
+#### B. Details of a Batch in QuickStatements
 ![Screenshot 2024-10-15 at 19 04 43](https://github.com/user-attachments/assets/0c48dbe9-9ad2-4966-acad-aee0437bd880)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 A new batch consists of:
 - **Command format:** Your command format can be in V1 format or CSV format.
-The QS V1 syntax is command-based, with one tab-separated line per command.
+The QuickStatements V1 syntax is command-based, with one tab-separated line per command.
 The CSV format on the other hand consists of a first line⎯the header⎯that defines the contents of each column.
 The subsequent lines supply information to be applied to Wikibase according to the contents of each column's header.

   <ins>Example of V1 syntax</ins>
   ```